SanghoonAn/RPS-Aspen/README.md

 <h3>Java Development</h3>
 Recommended development tool is Eclipse Mars.
 It is free to download at https://eclipse.org/downloads/ Once the Eclipse is installed, download and import the Aspen.war file.
+New Objects should be placed and developed under aspen-> Java Resources -> src ->aspen.
+Depending on the intended use of the object, it needs to inherit a proper parent object.
+Reports extend "ReportJavaSourceNet" store procedures should extend "ProcedureJavaSource" in most cases.

+<h3>Format Definitions Development </h3>
+The format definitions are xml files generated from Ireport.
+Version supported by Aspen are 1.0.2, 3.0.1 and 5.5.0.
+<b>IMPORTANT: On the report details page, theres a field for Report Engine Version.
+Version number on this field must match that of the report editor used to create the format definition file.